bitwarden/contributing-docs/docs/contributing/pull-requests/feature-branches.md

 We can perform the review using GitHubs UI.
 By opening the Pull Request and clicking on the `Commits` tab.
 Afterwards check each individually commit.

-- Verify the commit has an existing review by following the Pull Request link, and verifying the commit SHA hash matches. `Author merged commit 8c948fd into branch`.
+- Verify the commit has an existing review by following the Pull Request link.
+And verifying the commit SHA hash matches. `Author merged commit 8c948fd into branch`.
 - If not perform a regular code review of the commit.